timchoe96/face-recognition/README.md

 # About

-This is a full stack project which is a facial recognition application.
+This is a full stack facial recognition project that I built through an online course.
+I wanted to get aquainted with the backend side of developing, and this was an awsome way to do it.
 By addinig a image url with a face, the app with detect the face within the image and cast a square arount the face location.
 It will track the user's number of entries and display them real time on the screen.

 # Technologies